pcabrales/prototwin-pet/README.md

 - training-times: Folder containing txt files with the training duration.

-## Testing, training, utility and main scripts 🏋️‍♂️
+## Testing, training, utility, and main scripts 🏋️‍♂️
 - train_model.py: Script with the model training functions.
 - test_model.py: Script with the model testing functions to save the results
 - utils.py: Various utility functions and helpers for the deep learning training and testing, including custom transforms, dataset classes and plotting functions, among others.